FluxML/fluxml.github.io/gsoc.md

 ### Make the Model-Zoo Robust

 The model zoo has been a great resource for folks starting with Flux and machine learning in general.
 This time, we want to make the zoo significantly more useful.
 With Artifacts, we can have the models be completely reusable, and have high quality trained models availiable trivially.
+This would involve training the existing models and making the weights available through artifacts.
+We would also want to have ways to verify that the models perform well on the test datasets.

 Mentors: [Dhairya Gandhi](https://github.com/dhairyagandhi96/), [Elliot Saba](https://github.com/staticfloat).